 In its role as the leader of the Work Package 6 on Dissemination and Communication, EHMA raised awareness of the project and shared information concerning project progress and outputs with stakeholders and a wider community.
 Furthermore, EHMA engaged and mobilised stakeholders and the wider community to become active members of the TO-REACH coordination and support action, all the while promoting and disseminating its results and outcomes.

-Following four years of work, the outcomes of the project will be presented at the Final Conference.
+Following five years of work, the outcomes of the project will be presented at the Final Conference.

 European health systems have been under incredible pressure, and the COVID-19 pandemic was just the latest symptom of a more profound ailment.
 To address this situation, a new common vision is needed, one based on mutual learning and collaboration.
 Such vision is the key to transforming health and care systems and making them more resilient, effective and sustainable.
 Countries and regions in Europe should learn from each other and collaborate to enable the effective transfer and implementation of health policy and services innovations.